This page was designed to reinforce

 to do the same.

-The reason many young people today do not know much
+Many young people today do not know much about

-about manners is because they never learned it at home.
+manners because they never learned it at home.
+Respect

-and what their parents and teachers taught them.
+child's family and what their parents and teachers taught

 If children grow up with manners and decency ingrained